Posted on 27 June 2017

 - Build links between projects and share research findings

 - Discuss intellectual property and how it may apply to mātauranga Māori generated by the Challenge

-- Feedback on their experience so far and raise any concerns
+- Give feedback on their experience so far and raise any concerns

 “It was an extremely productive day,” said James Whetu, leader of Vision Mātauranga.
 “Findings from one project are often relevant to others, so it was beneficial for researchers to have the chance to discuss their research together and talk about common issues.